Reasoning Strategies¶

 enable_goal_extraction: true # Extract goals from tasks

-# Agent selection
+# Agent selection (consistent with Tools and DocumentStores)

-# sub_agents: ["agent1", "agent2"] # Or specific agents only
+# sub_agents: ["agent1", "agent2"] # Specific agents only (scoped access)

 # Display (inherited from chain-of-thought)